GaborFicsor/tic-tac-toe-with-python/README.md

 * After the player decided to play the game again, the program restarted but the board remained filled with the last game's entries, thus making the game impossible to be played properly.
 This was caused by a class instance that was created outside of the main game function.
 * Quitting the game would not work properly unless the right input was made.
 This was caused by the lack of input handling within the function.
 Adding an else statement solved it by continuing to ask for the correct input.
 * Input handling did not accommodate floating point numbers and inputs that included both numbers and strings at the same time.
 Error for this message was handled as if it was a spot already taken on the board.
 Making sure the input was a number with the digit () method helped solving this.
+* Solved a bug that occured when the user tried to type in anything in the terminal and hit enter at the starting screen, making the program freeze.
+The program now only accepts enter as an input to start the game.

 ### Unsolved
 * After many hours of testing, I have not found any bugs left unfixed.